Desperate for vaccines amid surge, Iranians flock to Armenia

 At first, Iranian vaccine-seekers headed for clinics in the southern border town of Meghri.
 A local doctor, speaking to The Associated Press on condition of anonymity because he wasn't authorized to speak to the media, reported seeing at least 100 Iranians vaccinated there over the past few weeks.

-But last week the government decreed that foreign visitors can only receive a jab at five designated AstraZeneca mobile clinics in Yerevan, and, in an apparent bid to boost the country's tourist sector, must spend at least 10 days in Armenia before getting vaccinated.
+But last week the government decreed that foreign visitors can only receive a jab at five designated AstraZeneca mobile clinics in Yerevan, and, in an apparent bid to boost the country's tourist sector that took effect Thursday, must spend at least 10 days in Armenia before getting vaccinated.

+After the new rule entered force, the crowds of Iranians waiting in the streets of Yerevan to get the shot in Yerevan dispersed but medical workers said that many have booked vaccinations for the following days in compliance with the 10-day minimal stay requirement.

 Now, the profile of Iranian visitors is changing, as cross-border bus jaunts become extended vacations, with some flights routed through Qatar.
 The surge in interest has also pushed up the price, putting the journey out of reach for all but the wealthy.